The following exhibitions took place at Bloom Space:

 https://elizabethterzza.com/pages/tree-stories

-Saturday 1st to Wednesday 12th March, 11am – 5pm daily: ‘Unseen’, an exhibition of work by members of Herefordshire Visual Artists’ Network.
+Saturday 1st to Wednesday 12th March: ‘Unseen’, an exhibition of work by members of Herefordshire Visual Artists’ Network.

 Saturday 15th to Saturday 29th March: ‘In Search of the Perfect Hill’, an exhibition of work by artists responding toand celebrating their favourite hill in the Marches.